 Why, if intellectual awareness alone made people change, there wouldn't be a smoker on the planet!
 Every smoker is intellectually aware that smoking is unhealthy.
 It is the feeling part of the mind that guides and directs us and actually affects our behavior -- and our body.

 The imagination is a powerful tool.
 It is most easily used with the subconscious mind, not the intellect.
-And the subconscious mind absolutely can affect the body.
+And the subconscious mind absolutely affects the body.
 That is one type of application of hypnosis and hypnotherapy.